jorisroovers/gitlint/docs/user_defined_rules.md

     # A rule MUST have a human friendly name
     name = "body-requires-signed-off-by"

-    # A rule MUST have an *unique* id, we recommend starting with UC (for User-defined Commit-rule).
+    # A rule MUST have a *unique* id, we recommend starting with UC (for User-defined Commit-rule).
     id = "UC2"

     def validate(self, commit):